Setting up a repository hook with JSON

 - Developers can include their own notification if required

-- Much more flexibility on type of notifications based on branches
+- Much more flexibility on the type of notifications based on branches

 Prepare your repository for the notification hook